Skip to content

 Walking

 A pleasant walk around Dumfries town centre, passing by iconic Burns related locations.
-The trail starts on the banks of the River Nith and corsses the water via two historic Bridges, before heading into the Bustling Town Centre.
+The trail starts on the banks of the River Nith and crosses the water via two historic Bridges, before heading into the bustling town centre.

 height